Fate of $\kappa$-Minkowski space-time in non-relativistic (Galilean) and ultra-relativistic (Carrollian) regimes: Revisiting Poincare algebra and its various contractions

 Note that

-can be recognized as the Casimir of the above algebra.
-Note that, in contrast to the corresponding expression the massive case \eqref{gcasimir}, this expression of the Casimir operator is entirely quadratic, in the spatial components of moment and involves no energy term.
+can be recognized as one of the Casimir of the above algebra.
+Note that, in contrast to the corresponding expression of the Bargmann algrebra \eqref{gcasimir}, this expression of the Casimir operator is entirely quadratic, in the spatial components of momentum and involves no energy term.
 So again, it is a 3-momentum space, which inherits the flat Euclidean metric.